anomalylabs/country-field_type/docs/general.md

 `locale` - Any valid i18n language code.
 If none is provided the `config('app.locale')` value will be used.

-Get the translated country name in a specified locale.
+Returns the translated country name in a specified locale.

     // Twig Usage
     {{ entry.example.translated('es') }}